Liam-Ralph/biomegen/README.md

    will cause errors.
 Currently, it contains the example task `2:y:n:1920 1080 100 120 50 5 8 file_path.png`.

-     - `2` is the number of repititions, meaning the Python program will be run twice.
+     - `2` is the number of repetitions, meaning the Python program will be run twice.
 This must be a positive integer.
      - `n` is whether to show the times for each repetition (y/n).
 Yes means each repetition will show the time it took to run upon completion.
 This can be